jarokaz/mlops-labs/workshops/kfp-caip-sklearn/lab-02-kfp-pipeline/README.md

 ## Lab instructions

-Follow the instructor who will walk you through the `kfp-pipeline.ipynb` notebook.
+The lab instructions are in the `kfp-pipeline.ipynb` notebook.